 - The members of your thesis committee

 So now you know how to include thesis on resume.
 The above details might be allowed in your curriculum vitae but they are not appropriate in your resume.
 If you include them, you will be required to use titles and sometimes the people you worked with might not have any recognized titles.
+If you need thesis writing help, we advise you to check PhD dissertation service.

 Whether or not to include your thesis on your resume depends on its relevance or lack of thereof.
 Consider the factors discussed here and if you decide to put it then do it right.